gdifiore/gdifiore.github.io/blog/ios_vuln_research_1.md

 Therefore, exploitation is left as an exercise to the reader, but I'd enjoy seeing any further research/code on this :))

+**It is important to note that this is just a memory leak vulnerability, and at worst, will lead to a Denial-of-Service if succesfully exploited.**

 ## Conclusion

 Was this comment intentional?